Destinyzxx/Personal_Semantic_Communication_Research/README.md

 # Folder Description
 The contents in different folders contained in this project are as follows(It is worth noting that for specific explanations, such as the function of each code file, you can refer to the README.md file in every folder):
 * Semantic Communication System for Image Transmission: Simulation code files and results for semantic communication, where the type of message source is image.
-* Papers of semantic conclusion: Notes and summaries of papers in the field of semantic communication.
+* Papers of semantic communication: Notes and summaries of papers in the field of semantic communication.